 Three days following the attack, President Abraham Lincoln called for 75,000 men to enlist in what many people thought would be a very short conflict.
 Four years and hundreds of thousands of casualties later, the Civil War would be over and President Lincoln would be dead.

 Mormons contend that section 87 in the Doctrine and Covenants proves that their founder and first prophet, Joseph Smith, was called of God.
 Otherwise, how could Smith have possibly foretold this national tragedy as far back as December 25, 1832?

 To assume that difficulties between the Northern and Southern states could not have been sensed long before Fort Sumter would be to assume incorrectly.
-Bruce Catton, a Civil War historian, states, "There had been many woeful misunderstandings between North and South in the years that led up to the Civil War" (The Civil War, pg.59).
+Civil War historian, Bruce Catton, notes, “There had been many woeful misunderstandings between North and South in the years that led up to the Civil War” (The Civil War, pg.59).